 The online survey was offered in both English and Spanish and can be found at: https://forms.office.com/r/J6SaARLexC.
 The survey is anonymous and collects basic characteristics of the respondents and allows them to prioritize goals and policies they find relevant to housing.
-To date the City only received nine survey responses.
+To date, the City only received nine survey responses.
 The brochures disseminated across the City, City website, and City media pages solicited responses to the survey.

 Respondents were asked to agree, disagree, or remain neutral for a number of goals and policies the City is implementing.
 Respondents assigned a value 1 -5: 1 disagree, 3 neutral, and 5 agree.
 There was unanimous support (agree) that affordable housing should be created for the local workforce.
-This input is reflected in Program P-5.
-Respondents also highly rated incentives to build and rent ADU and JADU to lower income community members and local workforce, and to maintain the City's open spaces, trails, and recreational areas.
-This input is reflected in program P-21.
-There was varied support (agree and neutral) for the creation of a multiuse zoning area in the Downtown Business District.
+This input is reflected in Implementation Program P-5.
+Respondents also highly rated incentives to build and rent Accessory Dwelling Unit (ADU) and Junior Accessory Dwelling Unit (JADU) to lower income community members and local workforce, and to maintain the City's open spaces, trails, and recreational areas.
+This input is reflected in Implementation Program P-21.
+There was varied support (agree and neutral) for the creation of a multi-use zoning area in the Downtown Business District.
 Many Respondents left comments indicating that home and rental prices in the City reflect the State's median income and not the rural City's median income.
 There was also concern about the homeless population and the support the City is offering to mitigate it.
-This input is reflected in program P-13.
-All programs can be found in chapter 3 for more detail.
+This input is reflected in Implementation Program P-13.
+All programs can be found in Chapter 3 for more detail.